 Phishing heavily relies on Big Data.
 Cybercriminals scrape the web to gather personalized knowledge that fuels their email content.
 Hackers analyze speech and writing patterns and produce convincing emails that are easy to fall for.
 However, the same applies to AI-powered cybersecurity solutions.
 Contemporary AntiVirus software and VPNs implement real-time protection features that use ML algorithms to broaden the defense perimeter.
 They can recognize fabricated speech patterns that seem perfectly natural to the human-eye.
 Such software will detect Phishing emails immediately, mark them as dangerous, and send them to be reviewed by cybersecurity personnel.

 It’s nearly impossible to go over thousands of cyber incidents manually.
 Moreover, some come from automated bot networks, and going over each and every one would be a waste of time.
 ML-powered cybersecurity software analyzes the whole traffic simultaneously.
 It immediately separates bot attacks from the rest and can issue alerts for cybersecurity personnel to analyze specific issues.
+For instance, a tool like Intruder’s website security scanner can easily identify weaknesses in the sites it scans.
 Moreover, it learns to identify such threats quicker and more efficiently and can automatically apply adequate solutions once verified by a human administrator.

 Social engineering is effective because it exploits human error.
 For example, domain or name spoofing is relatively simple.
 Changing the letter “O” to “0” or “w” to “vv” is effective when a person is browsing through a smartphone, and the difference is barely noticeable.
 AI cybersecurity software quickly recognizes these miniature changes.